-Thanks to the versatility of the Instant Pot, you can throw all the ingredients in and use the slow cook function so it’s ready when you are.
+Thanks to the versatility of the Instant Pot, you can throw all the ingredients for this Quick Tomato Basil Chicken into your IP and use the slow cook function so it’s ready when you are.

 Or, if you happen to forget you were supposed to slow cook the chicken, then you can use the pressure cooking function and you’ll have tomato basil chicken cooked to perfection in no time.